Frequently Asked Questions

 Who is responsible for overseeing the strategic plan refresh?

-President Taylor Eighmy appointed Provost Kimberly Andrews Espy to chair the Strategic Plan Refresh Steering Committee (SPRSC), which includes more than thirty campus leaders, including representatives from the Faculty Senate, Staff Senate, Student Government Association (SGA) and Department Chairs’ Council.
+President Taylor Eighmy appointed former Provost Kimberly Andrews Espy to chair the Strategic Plan Refresh Steering Committee (SPRSC), which includes more than thirty campus leaders, including representatives from the Faculty Senate, Staff Senate, Student Government Association (SGA) and Department Chairs’ Council.
 More about the Steering Committee’s membership and role here.

 Dr. Lisa Jasinski, Senior Director of Strategic Initiatives President’s Office, will coordinate support for the refresh process.